KnowageLabs/Knowage-Documentation/functionalities-guide/advanced-data-access/index.rst

          p.media_type

 Datasets of type Query and Script can also use *profile attributes*.
 Differently from parameters, profile attributes do not need to be   explicitly added to the parameter list since they have been defined elsewhere.
-Clicking the **Available Profile Attribute** button you can see all profile attributes defined in the behavioral model and choose the one(s) you wish to insert in the dataset query/script   text, as shown below.
+Clicking the **Available Profile Attribute** button you can see all profile attributes defined in the behavioural model and choose the one(s) you wish to insert in the dataset query/script   text, as shown below.

 .. figure:: media/image35.png